Act Like a Radiologist: Radiology Report Generation across Anatomical Regions: Experiments and Results

 \subsection{Ablation Study}

-In this part, we evaluate the performance of our base model with and without the RadKA and IPG branches.
-In Table~\ref{tab:ablation}, the results show that our base model with RadKA alone achieves better performance compared with that without any additional branches (\ie, average B4: 0.095 $\rightarrow$ 0.101 while average CIDEr: 0.276 $\rightarrow$ 0.279), which verifies the significance of the radiology-relevant knowledge in report generation task.
-While RadKA$^*$ (without the indicator $\mathbbm{1}(\cdot)$) can also achieve improved results compared to the base model (\eg, average B4: 0.095 $\rightarrow$ 0.098), it is surpassed by RadKA (average B4: 0.101).
+In this part, we evaluate the performance of our base model with and without the medical interpretation (MI) and cross-region analysis (CA) phases on Chest (IU-Xray).
+In Table~\ref{tab:ablation}, the results show that our base model with MI alone achieves better performance compared with the counterpart without it (\ie, B4: 0.129 $\rightarrow$ 0.156 while CIDEr: 0.426 $\rightarrow$ 0.537), which verifies the significance of the radiology-relevant knowledge in report generation task.
+While MI$^*$, without the indicator $\mathbbm{1}(\cdot)$, can also achieve improved results compared to the base model (\eg, B4: 0.129 $\rightarrow$ 0.137), it is surpassed by MI (B4: 0.156).
 This highlights the importance of region-specific guidance and demonstrates the necessity of incorporating such guidance for better performance.
-Finally, incorporating the IPG branch further enhances the performance, resulting in the best scores for both average B4 (0.104) and CIDEr (0.327).
-This demonstrates the contribution of IPG in improving the model performance by leveraging guidance from different modalities, including both images and reports.
+Finally, incorporating the CA phase further enhances the performance, resulting in the best scores for both B4 (0.161) and CIDEr (0.700).
+This demonstrates the contribution of the CA in improving the model performance by leveraging guidance from different modalities, including both images and reports.